VictoriaArg/VictoriaArg/README.md

 </p>

 <p>
- Random data: my profile picture is a fan art of Hange Zoe, an anime character that stands out for her passion about investigation, engineering and science.
-She's also an empathic and purpose-driven leader.
-She can be quite excentric too.
-I think we have a lot in common.
+ Random data: my profile picture is a fan art of Hange Zoe.
 </p>